-The committee concludes that the programme enables students to realise the intended learning outcomes.
 The programme's focus on specialisation is reflected in the set-up of the programme.
-In addition, the research and quantitative orientation of the programme is reflected in the content and set-up of the specialisations.
+In addition, the research orientation is reflected in the content and set-up of the programme.
 The committee notes that the content of different course documents such as course guide and syllabi can be more aligned.
-Students value the seminars.
-These allow for in-depth discussions and links them to professional practice.
+Students and lecturers value the seminars.
+These allow for in-depth discussions that prepare students for their thesis.
+The committee encourages the programme to be more sensitive towards intercultural differences between students and lecturers and to ensure that these differences are addressed in the programme.
 The staff is international, competent, enthusiastic and involved.
 Lecturers are active in research as well.
-The committee notes that the legal enrolment criteria are applicable to the programme.
+The committee notes that the legal enrolment criteria are applicable to the programme and that adequate guidance is available for students.
 The committee concludes that the programme meets the criteria for this standard.

-As mentioned in the introduction, all specialisations have the same set-up organised in five teaching blocks.
+As mentioned in the introduction, all specialisations but two have the same set-up.
 This includes:

-- deepening knowledge through seven core courses (4 EC each); - deepening, applying, and integrating knowledge in a seminar case studies (12 EC); and - proof of knowledge and skills with the individual thesis (4 EC for the proposal and 16 EC for the thesis).
+- deepening knowledge through core courses (6 x 4 EC); - deepening, applying, and integrating knowledge through seminars (2 x 10 EC); and - proof of knowledge and skills with the individual thesis (16 EC).